Wednesday, 5 August 2009

 New parts required

-Propshaft 2-piece and central support_Speedometer - some bikes still have mechanical drive, most are electrical_Output sprocket from gearbox - requires adaptation/fabrication_Eng
+Propshaft 2-piece and central support_Speedometer - some bikes still have mechanical drive, most are electrical_Output sprocket from gearbox - requires adaptation/fabrication_Engine mounts - requires fabrication_Gear linkage - either mechanical rods and/or solenoid operation_Reverse system - mechacnical reverson, electric Heath-Robinson or Fred-Flinstone___

 Special Parts